Skip to Content

 Unfortunately, it’s almost impossible to make an equal split.
 With outside influences like school, work, and childcare arrangements all vying for a child’s attention, it’s generally more feasible to make one spouse the primary resident parent (or, “custodial parent”) while the other gets ample visitation rights.

-This type of custody division leaves custodial parents responsible for the bulk of a child’s everyday needs and expenses.
-Hence, judges typically require non-custodial parents to make child support payments in order to offset any financial inequity.
+This type of custody division leaves custodial parents responsible for most of a child’s everyday needs and expenses.
+Hence, judges typically require non-custodial parents to make child support payments to offset any financial inequity.

 Parents who want more control over how these arrangements are finalized are always free to work out a parenting plan on their own or through mediation.